TBertuzzi/Xamarin.Forms.ConvertersPack/README.md

 * **ItemTappedEventArgsConverter** : Converts a selected item to an object.
 Ideal for Listview.
 * **LowerTextConverter** : Converts your text to lowercase.
 * **NullToBooleanConverter** : Checks the value if it is null and returns true or false.
+* **PlaceholderConverter** : Replaces a null, empty or whitespace value with placeholder text.
 * **UpperTextConverter** : Converts your text to uppercase.